 A common barrier to effective communication is poor health literacy.
-Research shows that only a small percentage of adults have proficient health literacy skills, and most adults have difficulty using the everyday health information that is routinely available in healthcare facilities.1 These statistics are significant because people who have low health literacy are at increased risk for poor outcomes, higher rates of emergency department visits and hospitalization, and death.2 Patients who have limited health literacy also might feel ashamed about their lack of knowledge, and they may “mask these difficulties in order to maintain dignity.”3
+Research shows that only a small percentage of adults have proficient health literacy skills, and most adults have difficulty using the everyday health information that is routinely available in healthcare facilities.2 These statistics are significant because people who have low health literacy are:

-Healthcare providers need various tools and techniques to improve communication with patients and develop “standards of practice that support and incorporate health literacy principles . . .”4 One important tool for tackling literacy barriers and improving patient comprehension is plain language.
-The principles of plain language focus on written information that is clear, concise, and logically organized.
-Readers should be able to find what they need, understand what they find, and use what they find to meet their needs.5
+Healthcare providers need various tools and techniques to improve communication with patients and develop “standards of practice that support and incorporate health literacy principles . . .”5 One important tool for tackling literacy barriers and improving patient comprehension is plain language.
+The principles of plain language focus on information that is clear, concise, and logically organized.
+Readers should be able to find what they need, understand what they find the first time they read or hear it and use what they find to meet their needs.6

 Content refers to the focus, core message, and organization of written information.
 When assessing content, consider the following questions:

 - Is the purpose and intention of the material clear based on the title and introductory information?
-Will the reader understand what the information is about and how he/she should use it from an initial glance?
+Will readers understand what the information is about and how they should use it from an initial glance?

 - Is the content accurate and current?
-Misinformation about medical conditions and treatments is not uncommon, particularly with the explosion of online information.
-Healthcare organizations and providers should ensure their information reflects current knowledge and standards.
+Misinformation about medical conditions and treatments is not uncommon, particularly with the explosion of online information and social media.
+Healthcare organizations should ensure their information reflects current knowledge and standards.